-The outcome objectives and performance targets (described above) are required considered to be mandatory for achieveing the biodiversity offset calculated for vegetation se monitoring performance targets should allow success of the offset to be determined resulting in improved plant and population health (e.g. recovery towards expected demography distributions such as reverse J-shaped curve for tawa).
+The outcome objectives and performance targets (described above) are required considered to be mandatory for achieveing the biodiversity offset calculated for vegetation. se monitoring performance targets should allow success of the offset to be determined resulting in improved plant and population health (e.g. recovery towards expected demography distributions such as reverse J-shaped curve for tawa).
 The forecast measures of ecological integrity used within the offset calculator were +5% and +5.25% by year 10 (no net loss) and +8% and 9% by year 15 (net gain) (Singers 2018).
+Achievement of the performance targets is expected by year 10 at which point a state of no net loss (or equivalent) as measured by ecological integrity is expected to have been achieved, and the targets are likely to have been exceeded by year 15 which will signal achievement of a net gain position.
 It is considered that if the performance targets described above are met or exceeded, then no net loss and net gain will have occurred.

-8.5.3.39.5.3.3 Adaptive pest management response to monitoring targets
+8.5.3.39.6.3.3 Adaptive pest management response to monitoring targets